randmon/discord-js-bot/README.md

 ![generate link](img/url-generator.png)

 - Search for "**bot**" in the scopes, and a list of bot permissions should appear underneath.
-Feel free to look around - for this one we will select:
+Feel free to look around - for now we will select **Administrator**, which includes all permissions.
-	- Read Messages/View Channels
-	- Send Messages
-	- Manage Messages
 - Copy the generated link at the bottom of this page and surf to it on your browser.
 A discord authorization page should appear giving you are logged in.
 - Select your test server in the "add to server" dropbox.
 - Click continue and authorize, and check that you are, in fact, a human... beep boop!